flaneurette/ReaChorder/README.md

 About
 -----
-ReaChorder is a Python program that can generate a unique complete MIDI song structure in the Reaper DAW.
-It has a chord progression and melody algorithms based upon the circle of fifths, basslines, drum computer and much more.
+ReaChorder is a Python extension/plugin that enables you to generate songs in MIDI format.
+It does this by applying music theory.
+You can choose song formula, the key and whether it needs to be Major or Minor.
+It then uses the circle of fifths to propose chord progression and randomly chooses and combines different chord inversions, melodies and bass lines.
+It also has a drum sequencer with many drum pattern presets.

 # What does it do?
 A demo song (part) was created with a single click, using the "Catchy" chord progression.
 Using Synth1 for all tracks: